-Aristide Cavaillé-Coll‘s career, which spanned no less than two-thirds of the 19th century – a period of immense technical, artistic and social upheavals – cannot be reduced to the simple term “the Cavaillé-Coll organ”.
+The fruit of Aristide Cavaillé-Coll‘s career, which spanned no less than two-thirds of the 19th century – a period of immense technical, artistic and social upheavals – cannot or should not be reduced to the simple term “The Cavaillé-Coll Oorgan.”

-His first instruments, still designed with a strong contribution from a father raised and still working in the classical or post-classical tradition, are dependent on a musical aesthetic and above all on a liturgy indebted to the authors of the first third of the century.
+His first instruments, still designed with a strong contribution from a father, raised and still working in the classical or post-classical tradition, are dependent on a musical esthetic and above all on characteristics shaped by the liturgical actors of the first third of the century.

-When he ended his career with the masterpieces of Toulouse, Rouen, Ilbarritz, Azkoitia…, Franck’s Three Chorals were already alongside Guilmant’s Fifth Sonata and the last Symphonies of Op.
-42 by Widor – as well as the premiere by Vierne, we are very far from the “Symphonie” by Beauvarlet-Charpentier!), to name only these milestones in French organ music.
+When he ended his career with the masterpieces of Toulouse, Rouen, Ilbarritz, Azkoitia…, Franck’s Three Chorals were already alongside Guilmant’s Fifth Sonata and the last Op.
+42 Symphonies by Widor – as well as Vierne’s first – we have come a very long way from the “Symphonie” by Beauvarlet-Charpentier!), to name only these few milestones in French organ music.